filecash/filecash-docs/docs/community/contribute/writing-guide.md

 When writing a tutorial, you're teaching a reader how to achieve a complex end-goal.
 Tutorials are a mix of walkthroughs and conceptual articles.
 Most tutorials will span several pages, and contain multiple walkthroughs within them.

-Take the hypothetical tutorial _Get up and running with Filecoin_, for example.
+Take the hypothetical tutorial _Get up and running with Filecash_, for example.
 This tutorial will likely have the following pages:

-1. A brief introduction to what Filecoin is.
+1. A brief introduction to what Filecash is.
 2. Choose and install a command line client.
 3. Understanding storage deals.
 4. Import and store a file.